Pregnancy Diet for Fourth Month (13-16 Weeks)

 The second trimester marks the period of maximum development of the baby.
 The physical form is almost complete, and the baby’s organs are almost fully functional.
 During this time, the main focus is strength, as you want the baby’s bones to be strong and support proper functioning of the organs.
 As a mother-to-be, your doctor will amp up your calcium and protein intake, along with other nutrients like Vitamin D. Following a strong pregnancy diet with nutritious food for 4th month of pregnancy will help the foetus grow in height and weight.

-What to Include in your Fourth-Month Pregnancy Diet?
+What to Include in Your Fourth-Month Pregnancy Diet

-1. Iron-rich Foods
+1. Iron-Rich Foods

-As your blood volume increases in the 4th month, you should include iron-rich foods to meet the higher level of iron requirement.
+As your blood volume increases in the fourth month, you should include iron-rich foods to meet the higher level of iron requirement.
 Examples of iron-rich foods are meat, fish, tofu, liver, soybeans, whole grains like brown rice, nuts and seeds, dark green leafy vegetables like kale and spinach, dried fruits, and eggs.

-2. Fibre-rich Foods
+2. Fibre-Rich Foods

 In the fourth month of pregnancy, the hormone progesterone slows down digestion.
 Your uterus starts to grow in size to accommodate your growing baby.
 This causes constipation.
 To prevent constipation and stimulate regular bowel movements, you should eat foods rich in fibre.
 Examples include whole grains like oatmeal, bran, and barley, seeds like flaxseeds and chia, nuts like almonds, pecans, and pistachios, vegetables like Brussels sprouts, broccoli, sweet corn, artichokes, and green peas, and fruits like raspberries, strawberries, figs, apples, bananas, and pears.

-3. Calcium-rich Foods
+3. Calcium-Rich Foods